open-telemetry/opentelemetry-ruby/instrumentation/rspec/README.md

 If you need to test trace behaviour in your specs then you should be able to use a custom tracer provider and the instrumentation's output should not interfere with your specs.

+### Sampling

+To avoid spans from being dropped, which will mean you lose insight into your specs, you may want to set sampling to 'ALWAYS_ON'.
+The easiest way to do this is by setting the `OTEL_TRACES_SAMPLER` environment variable to `always_on`.

 ## Examples

 Example usage can be seen in the `/example` directory [here](https://github.com/open-telemetry/opentelemetry-ruby/blob/main/instrumentation/rspec/example)